CLICK HERE TO ACCESS

 Being able to leave school and breathe can do the soul some good.
 Once per month, plan an out-of-school outing endless where staff can leave the stress of the classroom behind and just enjoy each other’s company.
 This doesn’t have to be expensive!
 Find a cheap happy hour, do an art/ DIY project, or even just hang out in the same room without grading, planning, and rushing around.
 Take a moment to enjoy your coworkers.

-The morale of teachers dictates the atmosphere of a school.
+Teacher morale dictates the atmosphere of a school.
 I hope you will be able to use these ideas as a way to bring some more positivity to your school and motivate, encourage, and support the educators in your building.

 Search the blog for what you are teaching